 1. Proof of Tdap vaccination

-2. An approved medical or religious exemption on file with
+2. An approved medical exemption on file with

 3. An appointment to receive the Tdap shot during the school

 |Pertussis is easily transmitted through coughing and